There’s no shortage of data online or metrics to track inside Google Analytics.

 - Action: Buyers – Last but certainly not least, the whole point of tracking this stuff is to see how it impacts the bottom line.
 Comparing which channels or traffic sources, those buyers came from is a good idea as long as you’re not falling victim to last-touch attribution bias.

 You can even combine some of these simple metrics in the same widget on your Dashboard.

 For example, click on Add a Widget and then Table.

 Now you can select a metric (like Source / Medium) and then two attributes (like Sessions and Goal Completions).

 Hit Save and you should see a table that looks something like the following:

 On the far right is the traffic channel sending visitors.
 The middle column shows Sessions (or visits).
 And the final one shows Goal Completions.

 You can (and should) add more widgets to ‘round out’ your funnel.
 However, even this one table shows you a wealth of data.

-Like… you should probably do a better job tagging those Direct visits in order to figure out why they’re converting so high (and in reality, where they’re coming from).
+You should probably do a better job tagging those Direct visits to figure out why they’re converting so high (and in reality, where they’re coming from).